Surprise your loved one with a Romantic Horseback Ride in Isabela

 Surfing in Isabela

-When it comes to surfing in Puerto Rico, Isabela rivals the nearby town of Rincon to the west, but many locals argue that Isabela is much better because the surf is good…all-year-round.
+When it comes to surfing in Puerto Rico, Isabela rivals the nearby town of Rincon to the west, but many locals argue that Isabela is much better because the surf is good all year round.
 Middles Beach in Isabela has hosted the famous annual Corona Pro Surfing Tournament.
-Jobos Beach is just west of Middles Beach and is good for beginner surfers and has local beachfront restaurants nearby.
-Beginners are encouraged to schedule lessons with friendly experienced surfing pros that will also teach on surfing the waters of Isabela safely.
+Jobos Beach is just west of Middles Beach and is good for beginner surfers, locals and visitors love it for all the local beachfront restaurants nearby.
+Beginners are encouraged to schedule lessons with friendly experienced guides who will also advise about safety on Isabela’s beaches.

 Snorkeling in Isabela

 Bring your snorkel gear and your whole family to experience the magic and wonder of the tropical underwater world.
-Isabela’s unique natural pools offer small children a safe place to learn how to snorkel, the best and safest snorkeling conditions are during summer.
-Playa El Pastillo is a good snorkeling spot during the summer months only.
-The reefs at Shacks are very interesting with views of the caverns deep below.
+Isabela’s natural pools offer small children a safe place to learn how to snorkel.
+Playa El Pastillo has a secret snorkeling spot on the east side, water is only calm during the summer months.
+The reefs at Shacks Beach are very interesting with views of the caverns deep below.

 Scuba Diving in Isabela

 The west coast of Puerto Rico offers exciting adventures for scuba divers, and Isabela offers divers an opportunity to explore the caverns of the Blue Hole.
 It is advised to schedule a tour with a local professional guide who knows the caverns well, Open Water certification is required.

 Best Things to Do & Places to Visit for Nature LoversIsabela, Puerto Rico